openlawteam/docs/docs/api-client/README.md

 ### resumeContract

-Resume scheduled execution of smart contract transactions that were stopped for a signed contract.
+Resume scheduled execution of smart contract transactions that were stopped for a user's signed contract.

 ```
 GET /contract/resume/:id